What to Look For in a Senior Software Engineer

 What do senior software engineers do?

 A senior software engineer is both creative and a problem-solver, responsible for leading the entire development program for a piece of software.
 They develop, design, and install software solutions, as well as build applications for users to complete certain tasks, and make the underlying system that runs software.
-Beyond technical duties, senior software engineers also lead a wider team of developers, ensuring that all contributions improve the software functionality or user experience.

-Other senior software engineer tasks are to:
+Additional senior software engineer tasks include:

 • Collect and analyze user data to optimize software accordingly